sablier-labs/v2-core/benchmark/results/SablierLockup_Linear.md

-# Benchmarks for Lockup Linear Model
+# Benchmarks for the Lockup Linear model

 | Implementation                                                | Gas Usage |
 | ------------------------------------------------------------- | --------- |